lippertmarkus/lippertmarkus.github.io/_posts/2021-11-30-win-multiarch-img-lin.md

 For Windows however using Hyper-V isolation to build multi-arch images comes with many drawbacks described above and isn't always possible depending on your infrastructure or CI system.
 Therefore if you want to provide multi-arch Windows images you should consider refactoring your Dockerfiles to support cross-building on Linux.

 **Tips to avoid `RUN` commands in the target platform stages to enable/optimize cross-building:**
 - For platforms/frameworks with support for cross-compiling use a build stage running on the build platform to build binaries for your target platform stage and copy them there.
+This is shown in example (a) in the [TL;DR section](#tldr).
 - You don't always need to do the build within a build stage.
 If you already have an environment set up to generate binaries for different target platforms you can just `COPY` them to the target platform stage from the local file system.
 - For images based on hosted pre-compiled binaries, use a build stage running on the build platform to download and extract them and copy them to the target platform stage.
+This is shown in example (b) in the [TL;DR section](#tldr).
 - Installation scripts or installers often do nothing else than downloading some files.
 They often have parameters to set the platform for the files to download so you can run them in the build stage and just copy the needed paths to the target platform stage.
 - Linux: There are cross-compilation helpers like [`tonistiigi/xx`](https://github.com/tonistiigi/xx) that help you set up the right environment for cross-compiling, installing dependencies etc. in your build stage running on the build platform.
 - Linux: For minimal Linux images using `scratch` often doesn't work because it's missing CA certificates or non-root users.
 While you could copy them to a target platform stage yourself, you could also use [`distroless` images](https://github.com/GoogleContainerTools/distroless)